 Supplementary Protection Certificates (SPCs) are important rights in the pharmaceutical and plant protection industries.
 SPCs are national rights that exist separately for each EU state.
 It is expected that the UK SPC regime will continue with little or no change of substance, though the link with the CJEU (the highest appeal court for SPC matters) will change.

 The European Union Intellectual Property Office ("EUIPO") is an EU institution and so the eventual departure of the UK from the EU will have more impact on the EU Trade Marks and Designs.

 "From the date of actual departure from the EU it will be necessary to seek protection in the UK for trade marks and designs separately from the EU."

 Brand owners may wish to consider reviewing their renewal strategy with respect to seniority claims.
 Rights-holders who already own parallel UK and EU Registrations for the same trade mark, where the EU trade mark claims seniority from the UK Registration, would be well advised to continue to renew both parallel Registrations for the time being.
-The UKIPO will over the coming months and years undertake formal consultations on how best to transform EU rights into UK rights and we will press, during those consultations, for the UKIPO to adopt the most administratively simple and cost-effective procedures.

 For a more detailed review see Brexit - Trade Marks Practical Effects.